 While expanding on the grammar essentials covered in SPAN 120, this course helps the student further develop listening, speaking, reading, and writing skills in Spanish.
 It is directed toward students who already have a good linguistic-communicative competency, broadening their contact with different kinds of texts, deepening their grammatical understanding, and enabling them to communicate through a variety of forms and registers.
 Upon completing the course, students should be able to make themselves understood with accuracy and fluency and participate easily in a wide range of formal and informal communicative situations.
 An array of literary texts and readings, not ordinarily considered literature and films, will be used.
 Three hours a week with lecturer plus one hour with a language assistant.
 Conducted entirely in Spanish.
 Prepares students for SPAN 199 and literature courses.
 This course counts for the major.

 Requisite: SPAN 120, Spanish Placement Test or with permission of Language Coordinator.
 Limited to 15 students per section.
 Fall semester: Senior Lecturer Maillo and Assistants.
-Spring semester: Lecturers Garcia and Twardy and Assistants.2019-20: Offered in Fall 2019 and Spring 2020
+Spring semester: Lecturers Garcia and Twardy and Assistants.2020-21: Offered in Fall 2020, Spring 2021

 This course emphasizes fluency speaking and is designed to provide students the opportunity to practice the language through discussion of selected texts and topics of interest.
 SPAN 135 prepares students to express opinions, ideas, points of view and critiques on debates, readings and films.
 With this goal in mind, this course will also provide exposure to other language skills important to the development of fluency in speaking Spanish.
 The course will meet for three hours per week with the lecturer and one hour with a teaching assistant.
 This course counts for the major.